-Let us consider a simple class diagram "ClassHost" as an example for parsing based on critical pair analysis, as shown in Figure 1.
+Let us consider a simple class diagram "ClassHost" as an example for

 The "C"-nodes represent classes and "A"-nodes stand for associations.